-Welcome to another Wacky Wednesday project – making a garden goddess.
+Welcome to another Wacky Workshops project – making a garden goddess.

 I have always been a sucker for those wonderful tree men wood carvings – they seem so magical and make me feel safe.

 This is the feminine (and easy) version – a garden goddess.

 THE GARDEN GODDESS ANTHEIA

 I have named mine Antheia who, in Greek mythology, is the goddess of flowers and flowering wreaths.
 Her name means friend of the flowers or blossom.
 According to the mythology, Antheia was an attendant to Aphrodite.

 The daughter of Zeus and Metis, Antheia held dominion over gardens, marshes, swamps, love and flowers.
 She was often depicted wearing flowering wreaths and was said to be one of the more humble of the Greek gods.